gradjitta/CarND-Advanced-Lane-Lines/README.md

 I tried to make use of smoothing but currently I am failing to achieve it.
 Some ways to improve my pipeline

-* Implement smoothing to make it faster
+* There are few frames where its a bit wobbly, implementing smoothing will work here.

 The pipeline might fail, in the following cases: